CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Dataset Splits/Length Shift & Stratified/README.md

 ## Example

-Below is an example illustarting these splits for the Kaggle18 dataset.
-IN teh middle we have the normal (random) split and on the left/right we have the
+Below is an example illustrating these splits for the Kaggle18 dataset.
+We chose this dataset as its small size allows the differences between the splits to be more easily be seen.
+In the middle we have the normal (random) split and on the left/right we have the shifted/stratified respectively.

 ![This is an image](Images/length_dist.png)